 That is a tricky one and depends on the vendor that you will choose to partner with.
 It might be the case that the vendor has already a full suite of products, hence yes, you should stop using your preferred Marketing Automation (MA) software or visualization software.
 However, there are vendors who are MA or visualization software agnostic.

 Why is being that flexible a huge benefit?

 Let’s say that you implement a CDP solution today and after 6 months, for whatever reason, you decide that the Marketing automation software (or your visualization software) does not meet your business expectations.
-Instead of throwing all of your CDP-implementation out of the window, you can easily switch to your selected MA solution and the CDP partner will do the rest for you.
+Instead of throwing all of your CDP implementations out of the window, you can easily switch to your selected MA solution and the CDP partner will do the rest for you.
 Pretty cool, right?

 This is a reasonable concern.
 You read all this information online about the CDPs, you speak with a few vendors and you understand the complexity.
 On average, for an enterprise, it takes 6 weeks to build one integration.
-Given that you have 5-6 data sources, one Marketing Automation software and a visualization tool to connect, that is about… well, no need to do the math.
+Given that you have 5-6 data sources, one Marketing Automation software, and a visualization tool to connect, that is about… well, no need to do the math.
 It seems like a never-ending project.

 And that would be the reality in case you choose to build instead of buying a CDP solution.

 So it is not hard to assume that the technical implementation will take years which you cannot afford; you need to show the ROI internally in a few months after signing the contract.

 Well, I have some good news for you!

 Basically, the integrations and the various connections are pre-built normally from the vendor which means that you will save a lot of time and money.
 Not to mention that you will not have to maintain these integrations once it is live.

 Given that you select the right partner and that your stakeholders are committed to the project, the technical implementation does not last more than one month.
 Thus in a couple of months, you can have your first use cases up and running, demonstrating the return-on-investment.